PiMaker/pimaker.github.io/_texts/rvc1.md

 * let's reserve a small area in the top-left, say 128x128 for our CPU state
 * have the shader run one tick per execution and write the result out, treating RAM the same as state - i.e. we run the fragment shader for _2048x2048 = 4194304_ pixels

 This is obviously rather inefficient, and would ultimately result in a clock speed of 1 cycle per frame.
-We can somewhat tweak this by running the CRT (or equivalent camera loop) multiple times per frame, but this incurs the hefty cost of double-buffering (and thus swapping) the entire 64 MiB texture every time.
+We can somewhat tweak this by running the CRT (Custom Render Texture, or equivalent camera loop with Udon) multiple times per frame, but this incurs the hefty cost of double-buffering (and thus swapping) the entire 64 MiB texture every time.
 Instead, let's leave this concept behind a bit and focus on version 2:

 * same 2048x2048 texture with 128x128 state area as before
 * shader split into two passes: `CPUTick` does a CPU cycle but writes to a memory cache area within the 128x128 pixels, and `Commit` writes that cache back to RAM